hausuresh/gcp-mle-cert/pending_question.md

 # Pending question

 ---
+N7
+You recently designed and built a custom neural network that uses critical dependencies specific to your organization's framework.
+You need to train the model using a managed training service on Google Cloud.
+However, the ML framework and related dependencies are not supported by Al Platform Training.
+Also, both your model and your data are too large to fit in memory on a single machine.
+Your ML framework of choice uses the scheduler, workers, and servers distribution structure.
+What should you do?

+A. Build your custom container to run jobs on Al Platform Training

+B. Use a built-in model available on Al Platform Training

+C. Build your custom containers to run distributed training jobs on Al Platform Training

+D. Reconfigure your code to a ML framework with dependencies that are supported by Al Platform Training

+---
+N6
+You work for a global footwear retailer and need to predict when an item will be out of stock based on historical inventory dat a.
+Customer behavior is highly dynamic since footwear demand is influenced by many different factors.
+You want to serve models that are trained on all available data, but track your performance on specific subsets of data before pushing to production.
+What is the most streamlined and reliable way to perform this validation?

+A. Use the TFX Mode!Validator tools to specify performance metrics for production readiness

+B. Use k-fold cross-validation as a validation strategy to ensure that your model is ready for production.

+C. Use the last relevant week of data as a validation set to ensure that your model is performing accurately on current data.

+D. Use the entire dataset and treat the area under the receiver operating characteristics curve (AUC ROC) as the main metric.

+---
+N5
 You are building a linear model with over 100 input features, all with values between -1 and 1.
 You suspect that many features are non-informative.
 You want to remove the non-informative features from your model while keeping the informative ones in their original form.
 Which technique should you use?

 A. Use Principal Component Analysis to eliminate the least informative features.